Inverse Polynomial Functions

 In calculus, you will learn a simple method that will quickly tell you if a given polynomial equation represents a function that is always increasing or always decreasing.

 Formulas for the inverse of a polynomial, when they exist, often involve complicated combinations of roots of various degrees.
-For example, the simple cubic polynomial y = f(x) = x 3 + x + 2 has the following inverse:
+For example, the simple cubic polynomial

-Abel showed that the solution of the general quintic (degree 5) polynomial cannot be written as a finite formula involving only arithmetic operations and roots.
+There are general, though very complicated, methods for finding the inverse formulas of cubic (degree 3) and quartic (degree 4) polynomials, when they exist.
+These methods solve Abel showed that the solution of the general quintic (degree 5) polynomial cannot be written as a finite formula involving only arithmetic operations and roots.